Fractional backward stochastic differential euqations and fractional backward variational inequalities: Introduction

 For $H=1/2$, the fBm is a standard Brownian motion.
-If $H>1/2$, then $B^{H}\left( t\right) $ has a long-range dependence, which means that, for $r(n):=\mathrm{cov}(B^{H}\left( 1\right) ,B^{H}\left( n+1\right)-B^{H}\left( n\right) )$, we have $\sum_{n=1}^{\infty}r(n)=\infty$.
+If $H>1/2$, then $B^{H}\left( t\right) $ has a long-range dependence, which means that for $r(n):=\mathrm{cov}(B^{H}\left( 1\right) ,B^{H}\left( n+1\right)-B^{H}\left( n\right) )$, we have $\sum_{n=1}^{\infty}r(n)=\infty$.
 Moreover, $B^{H}$ is self-similar, i.e., $B^{H}\left( at\right) $ has the same law as $a^{H}B^{H}\left( t\right) $ for any $a>0$.
 Since there are many models of physical phenomena and finance which exploit the self-similarity and the long-range dependence, fBms are a very useful tool to characterize such type of problems.

 However, since fBms are not semimartingales nor Markov processes when $H\neq1/2$, we cannot use the classical theory of stochastic calculus to define the fractional stochastic integral.
 In essence, two different integration theories with respect to fractional Brownian motion have been defined and studied.
-The first one, originally due to Young \cite{Y-36}, concerns the pathwise (with $\omega$ as a parameter) Riemann-Stieltjes integral which exists if the integrand has H\"{o}lder continuous paths of order $\alpha>1-H$.
+The first one, originally due to Young \cite{Y-36}, concerns the pathwise (with $\omega$ as a parameter) Riemann$-$Stieltjes integral, which exists if the integrand has H\"{o}lder continuous paths of order $\alpha>1-H$.
 But it turns out that this integral has the properties comparable to the Stratonovich integral, which leads to difficulties in applications.

 The second one concerns the divergence operator (or Skorohod integral), defined as the adjoint of the derivative operator in the framework of the Malliavin calculus.
-This approach was introduced by Decreusefond and \"{U}st\"{u}nel \cite{DU-98}, and it was very intensely studied, e.g., in Al\`{o}s and Nualart \cite{AN-03} for $H>1/2$, and in Al\`{o}s, Mazet and Nualart \cite{AMN1-00} for $H<1/2$ as well as in Al\`{o}s et al. \cite{AMN-01} for Gaussian processes.
+This approach was introduced by Decreusefond and \"{U}st\"{u}nel \cite{DU-98}, and it was very intensely studied, e.g., in Al\`{o}s and Nualart \cite{AN-03} for $H>1/2$, and in Al\`{o}s et al. \cite{AMN1-00} for $H<1/2$ as well as in Al\`{o}s et al. \cite{AMN-01} for Gaussian processes.

-An equivalent approach consists in defining, for $H\in(1/2,1)$, the stochastic integral based on Wick product (introduced by Duncan, Hu and Pasik-Duncan in \cite{DHP-00}), as the limit of Riemann sums.
-We mention that, in contrast to the pathwise integral, the expectation of this integral is zero for a large class of integrands.
+An equivalent approach consists in defining, for $H\in(1/2,1)$, the stochastic integral based on Wick product (introduced by Duncan et al. \cite{DHP-00}), as the limit of Riemann sums.
+We mention that in contrast to the pathwise integral, the expectation of this integral is zero for a large class of integrands.

 Concerning the study of BSDEs in the fractional framework, the major problem is the absence of a martingale representation type theorem with respect to a fBm.
 For the first time, Hu and Peng \cite{HP-09} overcome this problem, in the case $H>1/2$.
 For this, they used the notion of quasi-conditional expectation $\hat{E}$ (introduced in Hu and {\O }ksendal \cite{HO-03}).
 In our paper, we consider the BSDE